 It can be life-changing to surrender to “less is more” thinking as you study Feldenkrais lessons.
 It’s my hope that, with Feldenkrais practice over time, this kind of response to unpleasant sensations becomes more and more part of your regular life, spreading throughout all corners of your experience of yourself.

-For this month’s featured lesson I’m sharing an important lesson that many listeners have found difficult.
+I’m sharing two important lessons (one free, one for Patrons) that many listeners have found difficult.
 In the spirit of Connie’s discovery, I hope you’ll reduce, alter, and even imagine the movements so that your moment-to-moment experience of this lesson is one of comfort and curiosity!